 CONSTRUCTION ELECTRICITY develops skills and knowledge necessary to pursue a career in the electrical construction industry or to continue on to post-secondary education.
-Instruction includes commercial and residential wiring methods, with a focus on implementing green technology.
+Instruction includes electrical theory, wiring methods for commercial and residential applications with a focus on implementing green technology.
 Solar and wind energy sources are explored.
-Students install solar panels for residential use, conduit systems which supply power and lighting for use in commercial settings and communication systems.
+Students install wiring and devices for residential use, conduit systems which supply power and lighting for use in commercial settings and basic industrial motor control.